ResetPower/ideamc/README.md

 - The launcher supports only the official Minecraft folder now
 - The launcher supports only offline mode now
 - The launcher supports only pure version
-- The launcher not support native library unzip, please unzip to .../versions/${version}/${version}-natives folder
+- The launcher only successfully tested in 1.15.2
 ## Dependencies
 - [Fastjson](https://github.com/alibaba/fastjson)
 - [JFoenix](https://github.com/jfoenixadmin/JFoenix)